iterait/hipipe/doc/mainpage.md

 ---------------------
 ---

-In __cxtream__, when we talk about multidimensional data, we are talking about nested ranges.
+In __HiPipe__, when we talk about multidimensional data, we are talking about nested ranges.
 For instance, `std::vector<int>` is a one dimensional vector and `std::vector<std::vector<int>>` is a two dimensional vector.